 First things first – congrats!
 You’re planning a trip to Barcelona.
 And that’s a reason to celebrate!
 Barcelona is a vibrant and lively city to explore.
 But knowing a little bit about the destination before you take off helps manage your expectations and ensures you maximize your itinerary.
 This guide is filled with logistical advice and travel tips for first-time travelers to Barcelona (although a seasoned traveler may learn a thing or two).
-So, whether you are spending a week in the city or just one day, here are the Barcelona travel tips and practical info to know before you go.
+So, whether you are spending 5 days in Barcelona or just one day, here are the Barcelona travel tips and practical info to know before you go.

 Where is Barcelona?

 Barcelona is a major coastal city along the Mediterranean Sea in the northeastern part of Spain.
 It is located in the Catalonia region – an area that operates semi-autonomously in Spain.
 And Barcelona serves as the regional capital.

 Catalan and Spanish are the official languages in Barcelona, although the locals speak Catalan.
 Don’t make the assumption that Catalan is a dialect of Spanish – it is its own language.

 Before you arrive in Barcelona, download the Google translate app or Duolingo app to learn a few basic phrases.
 “Hello,” “Goodbye,” “Table for two, please,” and “Where are the toilets,” are essential phrases to know.
 Although most of the people in the service industry understand and/or speak English.

 Like the rest of Spain (and most of Europe), Barcelona uses the euro as its currency.
 ATMs are widely available in Barcelona.